 - Make a plan to start one and go from there.
 Don’t know where to start?
 Please look at How to Set SMART Goals or purchase our Dream Life Tool Kit!

-18. Establish a Daily Rhythm
+23. Establish a Daily Rhythm

 Start fresh this season and find room to manifest your new intentions.
 Establishing a daily rhythm or routine can help you increase the “peace” at home and help the whole family thrive.
 Check out How to Plan Your Daily Rhythm for more information, or grab our free QuickStart Weekly Planning Guide to get started today!

-19. Get Outside & Connect
+24. Get Outside & Connect

 Related: Camp Kindness Summer Camp for Kids

-Fun Ways to Celebrate the Summer Solstice
+Fun Ways to Celebrate the Summer Solstice For Kids and Adults

 There are many ways you can celebrate the summer solstice.
 Create a summer solstice celebration meaningful for you and your family to celebrate the sun and all it brings to us.
-Don’t forget to check out our summer bucket list for more fun summer activities.
+Don’t forget to check out our summer bucket list for even more fun summer activities.

 Learn more about Rhythms of Play–>HERE

-- Celebrate the Winter Solstice
+- Winter Solstice (Yule)

-- 11 ways to Celebrate the Fall Autumnal Equinox
+- Fall Autumnal Equinox (Mabon)

 I just discovered Rhythms Of Play and I love those 18 ways to celebrate the Summer Solstice.
 Nell, you take into account the profound meanings of Summer Solstice celebrations in ancient traditions and integrate them nicely to our modern everyday life.
 I love the way you dance life!
 Great article!
 Great inspirations!
 Warm thanks!